9707½ Marilla Dr. ♦ Lakeside, CA 92040

 619-390-2579 (main) ♦ 619-330-2200 (fax)

-River Valley Charter School provides students in grades 7 to 12 with a
+River Valley Charter School will motivate and prepare students to become

 River Valley Charter School (RVCS) is a public charter school for grades 7 through 12, founded in 1997.
 Located in Lakeside, approximately twenty-five minutes from downtown San Diego, RVCS is a California Distinguished School with an Academic Performance Index (API) of 925 in 2011, which was the highest for high schools in San Diego County, and third in California of schools of similar rankings.
 The school has earned the highest API in San Diego County for seven years in a row and has earned a similar school ranking of 10 for five consecutive years.
 Our state test scores are just one reflection of our academic success.

 Designed to be academically rigorous, River Valley has been fully accredited by the Western Association of Schools and Colleges since 2002.
 RVCS emphasizes core classes, and each student joining us in the 9th grade is required to take four years of mathematics, social science, science, and English.
 Each high school core class has been designed as a college preparatory course and has been approved by the University of California to meet its A to G requirements.